 No property is exactly the same, and our fees (and the disbursements which need to be incurred) will reflect the particular requirements of your sale or purchase.
 We specialise in buying and selling country house estates with significant amounts of land, staff cottages and outbuildings.
 As such, the likely costs will be very much dependent upon the particular complexities of each property.
 Dealing with a listed building (for example) may, because of the added complexities, cost more than dealing with a freehold property.
 In addition dealing with a leasehold or property not as yet constructed will cost more than dealing with a simple freehold property.
 Because of this, we can’t give you a reliable estimate of the cost of us helping you until we have details of your intended transaction.

-Our fees for conveyancing start from £1,250 plus VAT and the average price for a standard freehold house purchase that does not have unexpected complications is £1,500 plus VAT.
-Our fees for a typical house purchase valued at £2m range from around £2,000 plus VAT for a simple transaction to around £10,000 plus VAT for a substantial historic building on unregistered land or a country estate.
+Our fees for conveyancing start from £1,500 (inclusive of VAT) and the average price for a standard freehold house purchase that does not have unexpected complications is £1,800 (inclusive of VAT).
+Our fees for a typical house purchase valued at £2m range from around £2,400 (inclusive of VAT) for a simple transaction to around £12,000 (inclusive of VAT) for a substantial historic building on unregistered land or a country estate.
 These figures may however vary in cases with special complications.
 That’s why we will always give you an individual cost estimate at the start of the transaction, taking into account the actual features of your purchase.

 We will always advise you immediately about any complication and discuss the potential impact on price before any additional charges are incurred.
 Of course, if one of our cases does have unexpected complications, we always inform you of that immediately, and would fully discuss the potential consequences of that before any extra charges were incurred.

 All our property lawyers are extremely experienced ranging from 15 to over 40 years post qualification.
-Hourly rates vary from £255 plus VAT for an Associate to £300 plus VAT for a Director.
+Hourly rates vary from £255 plus VAT (£306 inclusive of VAT) for an Associate to £300 plus VAT (£360 inclusive of VAT) for a Director.

-For a typical sale, disbursements will be minimal and will be for land registry documents (between £3 plus VAT and £6 plus VAT per document) and any other documents which need to be produced.
+For a typical sale, disbursements will be minimal and will be for land registry documents (between £3.60 (inclusive of VAT) and £7.20 (inclusive of VAT) per document) and any other documents which need to be produced.
 Whilst not a disbursement, it is standard practice to pay the estate agent’s invoice for their work in selling the property from the sale proceeds or for you to ensure that we are in funds to pay such invoice as part of the completion monies.

 In addition, for a leasehold sale the following costs may be incurred: